RocketChat/Caixa.POC/README.md

 ## iOS

 - In order to run on ios, please execute ``meteor add-platform ios``
-- Connect your ios device and run ``meteor run ios-device``  and open the project in xcode
+- Connect your ios device and run ``meteor run ios-device --mobile-server=https://caixa.rocket.chat``  and open the project in xcode
 - Don't convert to latest swift syntax!
 - Within "Build Settings" add/set:
     -  "Enable Bitcode" to ``no``
     -  "Runpath Search Paths" setting with value ``@executable_path/Frameworks``
     -   add this to Bridging-Header.h ``#import "Plugins/cordova-plugin-iosrtc/cordova-plugin-iosrtc-Bridging-Header.h"``
-    - meteor run-device ios
+    - And run

 ## Android